 Sardar Vallabhbhai National Institute of Technology

 Today’s guest post was written by Shashwat Singh, an undergraduate at SVNIT Surat, India; along with Amitesh Singh and Ankul Prajapati.
-Initial work was presented at the ICGC conference as a poster held at IISER Mohali, India in 2019 and the pre-print of the paper is available on the arxiv.
+Initial work was presented at the ICGC conference as a poster held at IISER Mohali, India in 2019 and the pre-print of the paper is available on the arxiv and published in MNRAS.

 Gravitational waves (GWs), which are a solution to Einstein’s theory of general relativity, are ripples in the fabric of spacetime that carry energy across space and emanate from astrophysical sources involving extreme masses, such as the merger of two black holes.
 The energy given off by these masses is large enough to perturb spacetime.
 Such perturbations can be observed and recorded by interferometers such as LIGO and Virgo, which generate signals corresponding to the same disturbances in spacetime.
 LIGO has an arm length as long as 2.5 miles (~4 km) and has two stations in the US.
 The Virgo interferometer, LIGO’s Italian counterpart, has arm lengths of 1.8 miles (~2.9 km).
 In contrast, the upcoming space-based interferometer LISA (the Laser Interferometer Space Antenna) will have an arm length of over 3,000,000 miles (~5,000,000 km)!
 The signals from astrophysical events are usually mixed with noise.
 This noise comes from many sources: ocean waves, human activities like traffic, and even from the detector itself in the form of small variations in the laser intensity and frequency.